banerjs/blog/notes.md

 - React Starter [Docs](https://github.com/webpack/react-starter/blob/master/NOTES/HowStuffWorks.md)
 - Gulp Starters - [Gist](https://gist.github.com/mlouro/8886076), [Boilerplate](https://github.com/christianalfoni/react-app-boilerplate/blob/master/gulpfile.js)
 - Tried using [gulp-reacss](https://github.com/yodairish/gulp-reacss).
 Failed.
 I believe the API is not fully fleshed out yet.
 However, it does give me the means of trying to use the [css](https://github.com/reworkcss/css) library should I desire to do so.
+- Setting up PG - [node-postgres](https://github.com/brianc/node-postgres) and [pg-promise](https://github.com/vitaly-t/pg-promise) alongwith [pg-monitor](https://github.com/vitaly-t/pg-monitor).
+The reason I'm not using firebase/mongo are because of pricing, lookup latencies and storage restrictions when deploying on Heroku.
+On Openshift, this would not be a problem, but the setup there takes longer.

 # Todo